-TOPOTEK 1 was founded in 1996 by Martin Rein-Cano in Berlin.
+Topotek 1 was founded in 1996 by Martin Rein-Cano in Berlin.
 Since 1999, he has run the studio in equal partnership with Lorenz Dexler.
-Francesca Venier has been a joint partner of TOPOTEK 1 since 2014.
-In 2017 TOPOTEK 1 Architecture was founded by Martin Rein-Cano, Lorenz Dexler, Francesca Venier, and Dan Budik.
+Francesca Venier has been an associate partner of Topotek 1 since 2014 and Carsten Schmidt since 2021.
+In 2017, Topotek 1 Architektur was founded by Martin Rein-Cano, Lorenz Dexler, Francesca Venier, and Dan Budik.

 FIABCI 2017 Prix d’Excellence Germany, Gold Prize | Puhlmannhof Berlin, Germany